Businesses

 The service provider should demonstrate the following required skills and qualifications:

-• • Relevant qualification and experience in Market Research, Analytics, Business and Management or related fields;
+• • Relevant qualifications and experience in market research, enterprise development and solutions, business and management or related fields.

-• • Excellent organizational skills, including working according to tight deadlines while maintaining product.
+• • Excellent communication and organizational skills, including working according to tight deadlines while maintaining high product quality.

 MDF will assess each submission based on compliance with this RFQ, ability to meet the requirements as specified and overall value for money.
 The technical response will be evaluated using the following criteria:

-• A. Demonstrated capability to deliver the requirements as described in this RFQ.
-(35%)
+• A. Overall experience and demonstrated capability to deliver the requirements as described in this RFQ.
+(40%).

 The technical score will account for 80% of the total score.

-Following consideration of the technical response, MDF will undertake a price comparison of all technically suitable offers.
-The resulting financial score will account for 20% of the total score.
+Following the assessment of the technical response, MDF will undertake a like-for-like price comparison of all technically suitable offers.
+The Financial Score will account for 20% of the total score.

-The successful service provider will be contracted by MDF and thus will work under the guidance of MDF and Fiji Hotel Tourism Association (FHTA) at all times, providing regular updates to both parties on progress and any problems that may be encountered.
+The successful service provider will be contracted by MDF and will work under the guidance of MDF and RBF at all times, providing regular updates to both parties on progress and any problems that may be encountered.

 If your quote is successful, you will be required to enter into the Company’s standard contract for the types of goods or services being provided.
 In the provision of the Goods and Services, you will be required to comply with the Company’s policies, including (without limitation) its Business Partner Code of Conduct and any relevant Project Manual.
 Potential suppliers must also comply with the Company’s Business Partner Code of Conduct in the submission of any quotes pursuant to this RFQ.